ArgosQC

 implement from a single ArgosQC

-written to .CSV files in a user-specified directory:
+config JSON file, with output written to .CSV files in a user-specified

 Workflow | Function |